kubickipi314/Quartum/README.md

 ### Project
 This is the project of minimalistic web game written in JavaScript and CSS.
-You can find it [here](https://kubickipi314.github.io/Quartum/).
+You can play it [here](https://kubickipi314.github.io/Quartum/).

 ### Rules
 It is a simple tic-tac-toe based game.
 Players place their signs